What are the H1B Visa work requirements?

 For an individual to be eligible as an H1B status worker, they must have an offer of employment from a US employer in respect of an eligible role and at least one of the following:

-How to apply for an H1B Visa
+How to apply for the H1B visa

 Labor Condition Application (LCA)

-Firstly, the employer must submit a Labour Condition Application (form ETA-9035) to the United States Department of Labor to be certified.
+The employer must submit a Labour Condition Application (form ETA-9035) to the United States Department of Labor to be certified.

 This document states the employer’s agreement to pay the employee a wage that is not less than that paid to similarly qualified workers, or where it is more, to pay a wage that is generally accepted for such a job locally.

 The LCA must also confirm the employer’s agreement that the employee’s working conditions will not have a negative or detrimental effect on other similarly employed workers and that at the time of filing the LCA, there is no strike, lockout or other work stoppage in place.

 Once certification of the Labour Condition Application (LCA) has been granted, the employer should submit a Non immigrant Worker Petition (form I-129), accompanied by the certified LCA form, to the relevant USCIS Service Centre.